GraniteShares 2x Long COIN Daily ETF (NASDAQ:CONL) Sees Strong Trading Volume

-GraniteShares 2x Long COIN Daily ETF (NASDAQ:CONL – Get Free Report) saw unusually-strong trading volume on Tuesday .
-Approximately 889,574 shares were traded during mid-day trading, a decline of 51% from the previous session’s volume of 1,828,092 shares.The stock last traded at $51.75 and had previously closed at $53.08.
+Shares of GraniteShares 2x Long COIN Daily ETF (NASDAQ:CONL – Get Free Report) saw unusually-strong trading volume on Monday .
+Approximately 1,131,141 shares were traded during trading, a decline of 40% from the previous session’s volume of 1,894,564 shares.The stock last traded at $58.49 and had previously closed at $58.86.

 GraniteShares 2x Long COIN Daily ETF Company Profile